Skip to main content

 Geology

 The Selous-Nyerere ecosystem lies on the Precambrian basement of the Tanzania craton, one of Africa's most stable geological provinces.
 The Rufiji River — one of East Africa's largest rivers — drains a vast watershed including the Selous, Ruaha, and Kilombero river systems before flowing through Stiegler's Gorge (a dramatic bedrock canyon) to the Indian Ocean.
 The gorge exposes ancient gneissic basement rocks.
 The park's terrain consists of rolling hills and broad river valleys carved into the Precambrian basement.
 The Rufiji delta is a dynamic coastal geomorphological feature, constantly evolving through sediment deposition.
-The Stiegler's Gorge hydropower dam, completed in the early 2020s, has fundamentally altered the Rufiji's hydrology.
+The Stiegler's Gorge hydropower dam project, approved by the Tanzanian government in 2018 and constructed inside the World Heritage Site boundary, has significantly altered the Rufiji's hydrology.

 Climate And Weather